About the doctoral program:

 Q. I am applying in December to the doctoral program.
 Is it all right if I take the GRE on the November test date?

 A. Yes.
 Your GRE November test scores should become available by late December.
 You must file the rest of your online application on time, by the December deadline.
 Leave the GRE portion of the application blank (or enter your previous scores), but then update the application with your GRE scores immediately when you learn them.
 Also have an official score report sent to Columbia.
 If we receive the GRE scores by January 1, there should be no adverse consequences for your application.

 Q. Are both the GRE General Test and Mathematics Subject Test required for the application?

-A. Yes.
-You should plan to take both tests and submit scores for the application.
+A. The GRE Mathematics Subject Test is required.
+The GRE General Test is recommend, but not required.
 As above, you may apply prior to receiving the test results, provided you update your application immediately upon receiving the official scores.
 If we receive the GRE scores by January 1, there should be no adverse consequences for your application.
+For fall 2021, applicants who are unable to schedule a GRE test due to COVID-19 will still receive full consideration.

 Q. Do you accept transfer students, and if so, do you accept transfer credits from their prior institutions?